almeidas-tatiane/robust-api-performance/docs/configure-prometheus-injection-machine.md

 - Press **CRL+X** to close nano editor

 ---
-## Reload Systemd & Start Prometheus
+## Reload Systemd and Start Prometheus

 - Run the commands on MobaXterm **one by one**